FLAMEGPU/docs/flamegpu/api.rst

 Analytics functions
 -------------------

 A dynamically generated *reduce* function is made for all agent variables for each state.
-A dynamically generated *count* function will only be created for single-value (not array) `int` variables.
+A dynamically generated *count*, *min* and *max* functions will only be created for single-value (not array) variables.
+Count functions are limited to `int` type variables (including short, long and vector type variants), min and max functions are limited to non vector type variables (e.g. no dvec2 type of variables).
 Reduce functions sum over a particular variable variable for all agents in the state list and returns the total.
 Count functions check how many values are equal to the given input and returns the quantity that match.
 These *analytics* functions are typically used with  init, step and exit functions to calculate averages or distributions of a given variable.
 E.g. for agent agent with a *name* of `agentName`, *state* of `default` and an `int` variable name `varName` the following analytics functions will be created.

 .. code-block:: c
    :linenos:

     reduce_agentName_default_varName_variable();
     count_agentName_default_varName_variable(int count_value);
+    min_agentName_default_varName_variable();
+    max_agentName_default_varName_variable();

 Instrumentation for timing and population sizes